Carmen Rasmusen: Carmen

 Her first EP, Carmen, was self-released and included her first single, Photograph.

 Nothin' Like the Summer

-Rasmusen is signed with Lofton Creek Records.
+Rasmusen signed with Lofton Creek Records.
 Her debut album, Nothin' Like the Summer was released on August 28, 2007, and the first single, "Nothin' Like the Summer", debuted in the United States on April 24, 2007 and also debuted in Shanghai, Australia and United Kingdom.
 The song was written by Rasmusen, Victoria Shaw and Jason Deere, who also produced both the song and her album.

-Rasmusen did a radio tour in support of the album; she participated in shows at 30 radio stations and 10 television shows including Fox, MSNBC, Today, and Geraldo.
-She also opened concerts for Tracy Byrd and Jason Michael Carroll.

-As part of her tour, she started a new program called "Hitching a Ride" where fans can hitch a ride and hang on her tour bus.

 Acting career

 Rasmusen made her acting debut in 2003 in the feature film Pride and Prejudice: A Latter-Day Comedy as Charlotte Lucas.
 In 2004, Carmen released an EP by R3 Records, Carmen.

 Rasmusen also appeared in a three episode series of NBC's Fear Factor, aired on June 13, 2006 - June 27, 2006.
 In the first episode, she was teamed with Anthony Fedorov, and won the first challenge involving a demolition derby, ultimately winning a trip to Africa.
 She finished in second place.

 In June 2006, Carmen played a news reporter in commercials for Maverik, a convenience store in the western USA.